lambda-dom/trisagion/docs/readme.md

 ## A. 4.
 On Errors.

 As discussed in [The Alternative Typeclass](#a-3-4-3-the-alternative-typeclass), the `Alternative` typeclass requires a `Monoid e` constraint on the error type `e` that determines how errors combine, or as we termed it, the error accumulation strategy.
-There are two basic options: either you accumulate all errors in a container like a list or you short-circuit at the first error.
-In its turn, short-circuiting completely determines the monoid operation:
+There are two basic options: either errors accumulate in a a list or the parsers short-circuit on the first error.
+Short-circuiting completely determines the monoid operation:

 ```haskell
 (<>) :: Eq e => e -> e -> e